 - Take summer classes.
 Look for summer classes that can help you prepare for the school year.
 As stated above, good grades are important and taking a summer class ahead of taking the class in the school year can help you get a head start on the topics.

-Enrichment at JKCP is designed to allow students to explore new subjects or dive deeper into something in which they already have an interest.
-If you know you are interested in medicine as a career, taking the pre-med track at JKCP could be the perfect solution.
+The Pre-Med Prep program at JKCP is designed for high school students to explore the areas of science and healthcare you will need to know in order to pursue a career in medicine.
+If you know you are interested in medicine as a career, taking this summer program could be the perfect solution.
 Classes are weekly, but instructors have a curriculum set for three consecutive weeks of unique content during the summer.
-So, you can take the same morning and afternoon classes for three weeks in a row or mix it up each week.
-Your schedule could look something like this:
+So, you can take this course for three weeks in a row.
+Your schedule would look something like this:

 - 8:00am Breakfast